This article about famous Spanish festivals may contain affiliate/compensated links. For full information, please see my disclaimer here.

 In the afternoon, people go to the bullring to watch the bullfights, another major part of the fiesta.

 The festival ends at the end of the week in the same square where it started.
-Participants resemble again, raise their red scarfs again, and shout:
+Participants resemble, raise their red scarfs again, and shout:

 ‘Pobre de mi, pobre de mi que se han acabado las fiestas de San Fermin.’